Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 4. Click **Clocking**, and then click on the Output Clocks tab.

 5. Expand PMC Domain Clocks.
 Then expand PL Fabric Clocks.
-Configure the PL0_REF_CLK to 300 MHz as shown in the following figure:
+Configure the PL0_REF_CLK (PL CLK 0) to 300 MHz as shown in the following figure:

    .. image:: ./media/clocking_ps_PMC.png
       :width: 600